JohnCoene/javascript-for-r/_book/3-21-htmlwidgets-basics.md

 <p class="caption">(\#fig:candidate-highcharts)Highcharts example</p>
 </div>

-The above is very similar to what plotly.js requires: import libraries, create a `<div>` where to put the visualisation.
+Figure \@ref(fig:candidate-highcharts) is very similar to what plotly.js requires: import libraries, create a `<div>` where to put the visualisation.
 Then, to create the chart, run a function which also takes the id of the div where to place said chart and a JSON of options defining the actual chart, including the data.

 ### Chart.js {#widgets-basics-candidates-chart.js}